AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport

 where $y = \hat{\mat{D}}^{-1} \mat{C}_\textrm{S}$ and our fine component is $\bm{\Theta} = \hat{\mat{D}}^{-1} (\mat{S}_{\bm{\Theta}} - (\mat{C}_\Omega + \mat{C}_\textrm{S}) \bm{\Phi})$.
-We can see that \eref{eq:SGS_sep_stream} is now written similarly to \eref{eq:schur_us}, where the left term is (very close to) the sub-grid scale streaming/removal operator, with the remainder being the contribution from scattering.
-It is not exactly the streaming/removal operator as $\hat{\mat{D}}^{-1}$ contains self-scatter, but it has the same stencil as the streaming/removal operator and we call it such below for simplicity; practically we can modify our stabilisation such that $\hat{\mat{D}}^{-1}$ does not contain self-scatter without any substantial differences to either the stability of our system or the preconditioning described in \secref{sec:iterative}.
-As mentioned in \secref{sec:Introduction}, we cannot explicitly form the scattering contribution as it has dense blocks, but given that $\hat{\mat{D}}^{-1}$ has fixed sparsity and the scatter contributions from $\mat{A}_\textrm{S}, \mat{B}_\textrm{S}$ and $\mat{C}_\textrm{S}$ can be formed in Legendre space and mapped back, we can scalably compute a matrix-free matvec with angular refinement in P$^0$ space (with a fixed scatter order).
+We can see that \eref{eq:SGS_sep_stream} is now written similarly to \eref{eq:schur_us}, where the left term is (very close to) the sub-grid scale streaming/removal operator, although as mentioned in \secref{sec:Introduction} it does not feature lower triangular blocks.
+We should note that the left term is not exactly the streaming/removal operator as $\hat{\mat{D}}^{-1}$ contains self-scatter, but we call it such below for simplicity; practically we can modify our stabilisation such that $\hat{\mat{D}}^{-1}$ does not contain self-scatter without any substantial differences to either the stability of our system or the preconditioning described in \secref{sec:iterative}.
+We cannot explicitly form the scattering contribution as it has dense blocks, but given that $\hat{\mat{D}}^{-1}$ has fixed sparsity and the scatter contributions from $\mat{A}_\textrm{S}, \mat{B}_\textrm{S}$ and $\mat{C}_\textrm{S}$ can be formed in Legendre space and mapped back, we can scalably compute a matrix-free matvec with angular refinement in P$^0$ space (with a fixed scatter order).